Functor homology over an additive category: The generalized comparison theorem

-Throughout this section, we assume that the hypotheses of theorem \ref{thm-gen-comp} are satisfied, in particular $\A$ is $\Fq$-linear over some finite subfield $\Fq$ of $k$, and $\pi$ and $\rho$ are $\Fq$-linear.
+Let us assume that the hypotheses of theorem \ref{thm-gen-comp} are satisfied, in particular $\A$ is $\Fq$-linear over some finite subfield $\Fq$ of $k$, and $\pi$ and $\rho$ are $\Fq$-linear.
 Next proposition is the base case of the proof. \begin{pr} Assume that